Diplopia (Double Vision)

 - Clinic Information

 Diplopia, or double vision, is a condition where a single object is seen in duplicate.

 Double and blurred vision are often thought to be the same, but they are not.
 In blurred vision, a single image seen by one eye appears unclear.

 - Eyes wander or appear "crossed" or misaligned

 - Double vision

 The symptoms described above may not necessarily mean that you have diplopia.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

-Treatment of double vision consists of eye exercises, surgical straightening of the eye or a combination of the two.
-Therapy is aimed at re-aligning the misaligned eye where possible without surgery and re-stimulating the part of the visual pathway to the brain which is not working correctly.
+Treatment of double vision depends on the underlying cause and may consist of eye patching, prisms, eye exercises, surgical straightening of the eye, or a combination of these options.
+Therapy is aimed at realigning the misaligned eye where possible without surgery and restimulating the part of the visual pathway to the brain that is not working correctly.

 Certain rare causes of diplopia may be treated with medication.
 Your ophthalmologist will decide if your type of diplopia is likely to respond to medicine.